 The other simplest way is, of course, to use a number cut out and just trace round to get a full number.
 This is a good option if you don't mind extra kiddy snacks.

-So here's how I made this number cakes - Number Cakes one two or twelve.
+So here's how I made this number cakes - Number cakes 1, 2, or 12

 Here are my cakes.
 Two single layer sheet cakes and One 10 x 3" high round cake.